Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of simply listing your duties instead, emphasize tangible accomplishments and results that can be quantified.
-Use Bullet points that make these achievements easy to read and interesting for prospective employers.
+Instead of listing the responsibilities of your job make sure you highlight tangible accomplishments and results that can be quantified.
+Use the bullet point format to help make these accomplishments easily scannable and engaging to potential employers.

 4. Emphasize Transferable Skills

-Highlight transferable skills that would be useful in the desired job or in the industry.
-They could include capabilities such as leadership, communication, problem-solving and teamwork.
-This showcases your adaptability and suitability for various job positions.
+Consider highlighting transferable abilities that could be valuable in the desired job or in the industry.
+This could include skills such as communication, leadership, problem-solving, and teamwork.
+It demonstrates your flexibility and your ability to be suited for a variety of job posts.

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and breaking down information into sections with appropriate headings.
-Utilize bolding or bold to emphasize crucial details but try not to overwhelm the reader with excessive formatting.
+Be sure that your resume is short by using short sentences and breaking down information into sections using appropriate headings.
+Use bold or italics in order to draw attention to the most important information, but do not overwhelm readers with overly complicated formatting.

 6. Proofread for Errors